getsentry/sentry-javascript/docs/integrations/react.rst

 Installation
 ------------

-Start by adding the ``raven.js`` script tag to our page.
-You'll want to position it after you load all other external libraries (like jQuery), but before your code.
+Start by adding the ``raven.js`` script tag to your page.
+It should be loaded as early as possible.

 .. sourcecode:: html